tidylang2026/tidylang2026.github.io/index.md

 - Clearly defined training and test splits
 - Pseudonymized speaker identities for privacy protection

+## Challenge Phases

+The TidyVoice Challenge is organized in two main phases:

+**Development Phase**: During this phase, participants will use the provided **training and development datasets** to develop and tune their systems.
+Participants can experiment with different approaches, architectures, and hyperparameters using both the training and development data.

+**Validation Phase**: In this phase, the development dataset will be released with ground truth labels.
+Participants will submit their results on the development set by uploading them to the **CodaBench website**.
+The ranking will be determined based on the performance on the development set, allowing participants to compare their systems against others on the leaderboard.

 ## Learn More

 - **Dataset**: [Dataset Download]({{ site.baseurl }}/2_dataset_download)